comprobo25/comprobo25.github.io/assignments/final_project.md

 You should create a project website.
 The project website will serve two purposes: to explain how your system works and to document the story of how you arrived at your final product.
 You should create these deliverables for multiple audiences: general readers interested in your project, potential employers, other students in the course, and the CompRobo teaching staff (course assistants and faculty).

-### Project Stories (blog)
+### Project Milestones

-Twice during the project you will be writing a blog entry that tells a story about some phase of your project.
-Possible templates for these stories are:

-* We tried a method or an algorithm to solve a problem.
-The method didn't work.
-We though of a new method.
-We implemented it.
-It worked!
-Hurray!  (fill in with lots of good descriptive text, code snippets, and visuals).
-* We had a particularly nasty bug.
-We tried lots of methods to debug the problem.
-Finally we figured it out!
-We learned lessons for the future.
-Hurray!  (fill in with a detailed description of what the bug was and what methods you tried).
-* We have implemented a key feature.
-It works really well!
-Here's how we did it.
-Hurray!
+Twice during the project you will be writing up your progress on your project thus far.
+You should include these milestones as part of your project website, so try to keep the writing suitable for a general audience (e.g., someone who doesn't have much context about the class).
+You will be coming up with your best guess as to how far you will be by each of the project milestones as part of your project proposal.

-Project story 1 will be due by class on Tuesday 11/29.
+Project milestone 1 will be due by class on Friday 11/17.
 Submit on Canvas.

-Project story 2 will be due by class on Friday 12/9.
+Project milestone 2 will be due by class on Tuesday 12/5.
 Submit on Canvas.

-## Project Documentation (Due at the end of finals period Monday Dec 19th)
+## Project Documentation (Due at the end of finals period Friday 12/15)

 At the end of the project your website should include the following information: